Remi-Coulom/joedb/doc/source/intro.rst

 Introduction
 ============

-joedb is the "journal-only embedded database", which means that only a log of all data operations is stored on disk.
-It comes with a compiler that takes a database schema as input and produces C++ code.
+joedb is the "journal-only embedded database".
+This means that only a log of all data operations is stored in permanent storage.
+A compiler takes a database schema as input and produces C++ code.
 This code can load the data from the journal file into transparently persistent C++ data structures.
 This way, data can be efficiently manipulated by native code, without using SQL.

 Context and Motivation
 ----------------------